-Glossing is a method that writers can use to form the concept of their papers.
+Glossing is a method that can be used by writers to assist them in forming the concept of their papers.
 It names the main idea shared by a group of sentences in a paragraph and allows the writer to see if this idea is related and supports the concept of his paper.
-A gloss can be either a single word, a phrase or a sentence.
+A gloss can be either a single word, phrase or sentence.

 One simple way to gloss is to take a section or a few sentences from the paper and ask the following questions:

 The answers to these questions should be written in the margin of your rough draft.
 These answers should also be written in your own language.
 If there is a discrepancy between the answers and your intentions for your paper then editing must be done.

 After asking and answering these questions, make a list of the glosses.
 This will help to sort the ideas and see connections between the glosses.